jhuang38/covid-data/README.md

 Note: This app can be rather slow to load initially, you may see a timeout error with Heroku initially.
 Simply reload the page a few times and it should work :)

 ## Todos
-- modal where there is a list of all possible location inputs
-- general polish on website
+- general polish on website - please give suggestions!
+I'm always looking to improve.